Loknar/ugla-grades-watcher/README.md

 	+---------------------------------------------------------------------------------+

 ## Requirements
 You need to install [python 2.7 and pip](http://docs.python-guide.org/en/latest/starting/install/win/).
+You can setup notifications to your phone by creating a free [Slack](https://slack.com/) channel and setup the [android](https://play.google.com/store/apps/details?id=com.Slack&hl=en) or [IOS](https://itunes.apple.com/us/app/slack/id803453959) app on your phone.

 Open Command Prompt (for windows) or Terminal (for Mac OS X or GNU/Linux) and navigate to the project folder.
 Install required python modules by typing the following: